 The simple answer is Yes.
 After all, marketing execs are people, and people do the craziest things.
-Think Nigerian Prince with $10,000,000 dollars to deposit.
-So, yes you can talk certain people into hiring your agency using charm, an infectious personality, a compelling argument, blue-sky promises, even good old logic, and a cost-benefit analysis.
+Think Nigerian Prince with $10,000,000 dollars to deposit in your bank account.
+So, yes you can talk certain people into hiring your agency using charm, an infectious personality, a compelling argument, blue-sky promises, even good old logic, or a cost-benefit analysis.
 If you have spent any time in ad agency business development, you’ve probably talked a cold prospect or two into a project.
 However, can you repeat it, scale it, or base your business development strategy on it?
 Then the simple answer is No.

 Companies like Catapult New Business aren’t successful because they talk people into hiring their agency clients.
 They execute a strategic, systematic program incorporating, among many other things, the right positioning, the right messaging, the right prospects, relentless pursuit, and yes, good talkers.
 If you’ve worked with them or others you know they don’t go after the exceptions.
 They base their plan on the best possibilities and invest their time in converting those who fit the strategy.
 After all, they only stay in business by winning new clients and don’t waste their time chasing exceptions or anomalies.
 It doesn’t make good business sense for them and it shouldn’t for you.